samrith-s/sticky-react-table/README.md

 - Row resizing or native subrow rendering (both of these can be achieved using a custom row renderer)

+## Gotchas

+<a name="gotachas"></a>

+- For [headerRenderer] in [callbacks], always render an inline element if you have either sorting or column filters in the cell.
+Otherwise the alignment will break.

 <a name="license"></a>

 ## License